mr-c/blog/introduction.rst

 3. At least 3 implementations of CWL are available and input from groups implementing the spec is incorporated to the specification as extensions.
-4. A manuscript or whitepaper describing CWL is formalized and ready for submission to a peer-reviewed journal.
+4. A manuscript or position paper describing CWL is formalized and ready for submission to a peer-reviewed journal.
 5. A robust validator is available
 6. User-facing guides on tool and workflow description are grown via several